Resource

 For Our Health: Making sure our water is safe for everyone

-- Bull Run water will be less corrosive to lead in home and building plumbing starting in 2022.
+- Upgraded treatment is making Bull Run water less corrosive to lead found in some home and building plumbing.

 - Filtration will remove Cryptosporidium and other disease-causing microorganisms from our drinking water starting in 2027.